scitran/client/Search-syntax.md

     objects = st.search('<objectTypeToReturn>','Parameter',value, ...);

-## What is returned

-The **objects** structure contains many different fields.
+**objects** is a cell array of structures, each containing many different fields.
 Most of the important information is in the 'source' field, say objects{1}.source.

-## Running a search
+## Search examples

-You can do many different types of searches, such as the ones illustrated in [s_stSearches.m](https://github.com/scitran/client/blob/master/scripts/s_stSearches.m)
+See the searches illustrated in [s_stSearches.m](https://github.com/scitran/client/blob/master/scripts/s_stSearches.m)

+Here are some additional examples.

 ```
 projects = st.search('projects');
 VWFAsessions = st.search('sessions','project label','VWFA');